jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * The ability to experiment with solutions

 The interviewer may throw you a curve ball.
-It may be a problem, for which don't even know how or where to start.
+It may be a problem, for which you don't even know how or where to start.

 **Don't Panic!**